CS-DS-125/125book/py4e_rst/12-network.rst

    href="http[s]?://.+?"

-Our regular expression looks for strings that start with “href="http://” or “href="https://”, followed by one or more characters (``.+?``), followed by another double quote.
-The question mark behind the ``[s]?`` indicates to search for the string “http” followed by zero or one “s”.
+Our regular expression looks for strings that start with "href="http://" or "href="https://", followed by one or more characters (``.+?``), followed by another double quote.
+The question mark behind the ``[s]?`` indicates to search for the string "http" followed by zero or one "s".

-The question mark added to the ``.+?`` indicates that the match is to be done in a “non-greedy” fashion instead of a “greedy” fashion.
+The question mark added to the ``.+?`` indicates that the match is to be done in a "non-greedy" fashion instead of a "greedy" fashion.
 A non-greedy match tries to find the *smallest* possible matching string and a greedy match tries to find the *largest* possible matching string.